jangel97/rh-technical-test/roles/docker_container_builder_deployer/README.md

 Requirements
 ------------
-There should be a Dockerfile ubicated under the `files/` directory.
+There should be a Dockerfile located under the `files/` directory.

 Docker service must be runnning.